RCH 155: Special features

 The RCH 155 is the world's first howitzer that can fire while in motion.
 This is mainly to avoid enemy counter-artillery fire, as modern counter-battery radars such as COBRA can be used to reconnoitre fire positions after firing in near real-time.
-The RCH 155 is also able to use its gun in direct fire for self defense.

 Its traverse and firing controls allow firing the gun at targets in the vicinity, such as an enemy tank, in a direct-fire, rather than indirect artillery mode.

 Taken together, quick acquisition of target, direct-fire and "shoot-and-scoot" capabilities mean the RCH 155 could be considered to have a hunter-killer role similar to main battle tanks as it is able to quickly acquire targets in line-of-sight and prosecute them while on the move, or at least moving quickly out afterwards without remaining open to easy counter-fire.
 This capability, however, is for self-defence and is not its main role.

 The RCH 155 is highly automated and is theorised to eventually be capable of operating entirely remotely.

+RCH 155 tracked LORAS

+It was presented at Eurosatory 2026, and will start the trials in 2026.
+The cannon is a new KNDS France system.